AshAvalanche/ash-docs/docs/console/guides/fuji-node/avalanche-node.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# 4. Avalanche Node Deployment
+# 4. Avalanche Node Creation

 :::caution
 The Ash Console is currently in beta and **not production-ready**.
 It is under active development and subject to breaking changes.